-Bayu-Undan has been a very successful project for all stakeholders and the field is entering the final phase of its life cycle.
-Once the end of economic production is reached for the project, currently projected for to be sometime within the 2021 to 2023 timeframe, a decommissioning project will take place.
+Bayu-Undan has been a very successful project for all stakeholders as the field is entering the final phase of its life cycle.
+Once the end of economic production is reached for the project, currently projected for to be sometime within the 2021 to 2023, a decommissioning project will take place.